A semen analysis is a test that tells your doctor the number of sperm in your semen, whether they are normal, and how well they move.

 What does low motility mean?

 Motility describes the movement of the sperm.
-Low motility may reduces the changes of the sperm reaching and fertilizing the egg, especially if your sperm count is also low.
+Low motility may reduce the chances of the sperm reaching and fertilizing the egg, especially if your sperm count is also low.
 In a normal semen sample, approximately half of the sperm have appropriate movement.

 What does abnormal morphology mean?